Dv5n/NanoShell/README.md

 ## Additional Notes
 **WARNING:** NanoShell is almost complete, and as a result, future commits may be delayed, or the project might even be discontinued.
 However, with your support, I can keep this project alive for years to come.

 I have been working on and testing the C version, which is faster and has simpler code.
-It it is still far from complete.

 The transition to C is coming!

+UPDATE: Plugin system implemented in C!